rzhang0716/Data-Science/Database-SQL/Readme.md

 SELECT product_id, 'store3' AS store, store3 AS price FROM Products WHERE store3 IS NOT NULL ORDER BY 1,2;

-#### Question 1809: Write an SQL query to report all the sessions that did not get shown any ads.
+#### Question #1809: Write an SQL query to report all the sessions that did not get shown any ads.
 select distinct session_id from Playback p left join Ads a on p.customer_id = a.customer_id and (timestamp between start_time and end_time) where a.customer_id is null;

-#### Question 1821: Write an SQL query to report the customers with postive revenue in the year 2021.
+#### Question #1821: Write an SQL query to report the customers with postive revenue in the year 2021.
 select customer_id from Customers where year = 2021 and revenue >0;

-#### Question 1853: Write an SQL query to convert each date in Days into a string formatted as "day_name, month_name day, year".
+#### Question #1853: Write an SQL query to convert each date in Days into a string formatted as "day_name, month_name day, year".
 select date_format(day, "%W, %M %e, %Y") as day from Days;

-#### Question 1873: Write an SQL query to calculate the bonus of each employee.
+#### Question #1873: Write an SQL query to calculate the bonus of each employee.
 The bonus of an employee is 100% of their salary if the ID of the employee is an odd number and the employee name does not start with the character 'M'.
 The bonus of an employee is 0 otherwise.
 Return the result table ordered by employee_id.
 with b as (select employee_id, salary from Employees where name not LIKE 'M%' and employee_id % 2 = 1) select e.employee_id, ifnull(b.salary, 0) as bonus from Employees e left join b on e.employee_id = b.employee_id order by e.employee_id;

-#### Question 1890: Write an SQL query to report the latest login for all users in the year 2020.
+#### Question #1890: Write an SQL query to report the latest login for all users in the year 2020.
 Do not include the users who did not login in 2020.
 select user_id, max(time_stamp) as last_stamp from Logins where year(time_stamp) = 2020 group by 1;

+#### Question #1939: Write an SQL query to find the IDs of the users that requested a confirmation message twice within a 24-hour window.
+Two messages exactly 24 hours apart are considered to be within the window.
+The action does not affect the answer, only the request time.
+select distinct a.user_id from Confirmations a join Confirmations b on a.user_id = b.user_id and a.time_stamp > b.time_stamp and timestampdiff(second, b.time_stamp, a.time_stamp) <= 86400;